priya-fjyf/KNN-Classifier-ML-/README.md

 # KNN-Classifier-ML-
 Practice project using K-Nearest Neighbors (KNN) algorithm in Python with scikit-learn.
 Includes basic classification, data visualization, and explanation of how KNN works.
+## K-Nearest Neighbors (KNN) Algorithm Project
+This repository contains a practical implementation of the K-Nearest Neighbors (KNN) algorithm using Python.
+The project includes a Jupyter Notebook with step-by-step code, explanations, and visualizations to help understand how KNN works.

+## Files in this repository
+'KNN-Classifier.ipynb' — Jupyter Notebook demonstrating the KNN algorithm with sample data.
+'dataset.csv' — Dataset used for training and testing the model.
+About KNN Algorithm
+## K-Nearest Neighbors (KNN) is a simple, supervised machine learning algorithm used for classification and regression tasks.
+It classifies new data points based on the majority class among its 'k' nearest neighbors in the feature space.

+## How to use
+Download the notebook and dataset files.
+Open the notebook in Jupyter.
+Run the cells step-by-step to see the KNN algorithm in action.
+Modify the notebook or dataset as needed for experimentation.
+## Requirements
+Python 3.x
+Libraries: numpy, pandas, scikit-learn, matplotlib
+## Contact
+For any questions or suggestions, feel free to contact me.

+Happy Learning!